js1019/NormalModes/README.md

 _Self-gravitation and rotation will be included in the future release._

 ## How to intall it?
-**Prerequisite**: MPI, ParMetis and pEVSL.
+Prerequisite: MPI, ParMetis and pEVSL.
 Intel Math Kernal Library (MKL) is recommanded to use pEVSL.

 **Parallel Graph Partitioning** ([ParMetis](http://glaros.dtc.umn.edu/gkhome/metis/parmetis/download)) is used for domain decomposition.
 To install ParMetis, you need have CMake installed and need to edit metis/includemetis.h change **IDXTYPEWIDTH** to **64**.
 You then do